inno-devops-labs/S25-core-course-labs/ansible/roles/docker/README.md

 # Docker Role

-This role installs and configures Docker and Docker Compose on a target system using Ansible.
+This Ansible role automates the **installation and configuration of Docker and Docker Compose** on a cloud VM.
+It is designed for **Lab 5 of the Ansible course**, ensuring Docker is correctly set up for **containerized application deployment**.

+## Purpose

+This role:

+- Installs and configures Docker Engine and Docker Compose.
+- Ensures Docker starts on boot.
+- Adds the executing user to the `docker` group to allow non-root execution.
+- Copies a `daemon.json` configuration if defined.
+- Deploys the necessary components to support **a web application**.

 ## Requirements